5 Best Quiet Blenders of 2023 – Top Picks & Reviews

 1. Blendtec Pro 800 Blender – Best Overall

-As powerful as it is, it’s also one of the quietest quiet blenders we reviewed.
+As powerful as it is, it’s also one of the quietest blenders we reviewed.
 The sealed enclosure around the blending space is Blendtec’s proprietary design and means you can liquefy your food without having to listen to it scream.
-On top of that, it’ll warm food as you blend it, and has a USB port to load it with customized blending recipes.
+On top of that, it’ll warm food as you blend it and has a USB port to load it with customized blending recipes.

 2. Vita-Mix Quiet One Blender

 We hesitate to use the phrase “silent as the grave” to describe something used to prepare food, but we just can’t think of anything that better describes the Vita-Mix Quiet One.
-Unlike other quiet blenders, where the quiet is relative to the wall-shaking, window-rattling noise of unquieted blenders, you can actually have a conversation while using this one.
+Unlike other quiet blenders, where the quiet is relative to the wall-shaking, window-rattling noise of unquieted blenders, you can have a conversation while using this one.

 It’s also powerful enough for commercial use, which is really what it is intended for.
-In the home, it has a wide range of applications, and if yours requires fully liquefied veggies this one has the muscle to do it.
+In the home, it has a wide range of applications, and if yours requires fully liquefied veggies, this one has the muscle to do it.

-In fact, it might be too much blender for home use, as evidenced in its price tag.
+In fact, it might be too much blender for home use, as evidenced by its price tag.
 You can buy yourself a car for less money than this costs.
 It would be a bad car with pieces falling off, but it would probably at least run.
 And for the price, this one doesn’t let you make warm soup.
 As great as it is, the price and a few missing features warrant it being dropped to the Runner-Up rank.

 3. Hamilton Beach 58870 Quiet Blender – Best Value

 For its cost, this one has some muscle.
 It can chop ice cubes into fine shards for smoothies, no problem.
 It isn’t as powerful as the other two, but at the steep dropoff in price, the dropoff in performance isn’t nearly as dramatic.
-That’s what makes it our best for the money pick.
+That’s what makes it our best-for-the-money pick.